Freedom Riders: Resolution and legacy

-By September it had been over three months since the filing of the petition by Robert Kennedy.
+By September it had been more than three months since the filing of the petition by Robert Kennedy.
 CORE and SNCC leaders made tentative plans for a mass demonstration known as the "Washington Project".
 This would mobilize hundreds, perhaps thousands, of nonviolent demonstrators to the capital city to apply pressure on the ICC and the Kennedy administration.
 The idea was pre-empted when the ICC finally issued the necessary orders just before the end of the month.
 The new policies went into effect on November 1, 1961, six years after the ruling in Sarah Keys v.
 Carolina Coach Company.
 After the new ICC rule took effect, passengers were permitted to sit wherever they pleased on interstate buses and trains; "white" and "colored" signs were removed from the terminals; racially-segregated drinking fountains, toilets, and waiting rooms serving interstate customers were consolidated; and the lunch counters began serving all customers, regardless of race.

-The widespread violence provoked by the Freedom Rides sent shock waves through American society.
+The widespread violence in response to the Freedom Rides sent shock waves through American society.
 People were worried that the Rides were evoking widespread social disorder and racial divergence, an opinion supported and strengthened in many communities by the press.
 The press in white communities condemned the direct action approach that CORE was taking, while some of the national press negatively portrayed the Riders as provoking unrest.

 At the same time, the Freedom Rides established great credibility with black and white people throughout the United States and inspired many to engage in direct action for civil rights.
 Perhaps most significantly, the actions of the Freedom Riders from the North, who faced danger on behalf of southern black citizens, impressed and inspired the many black people living in rural areas throughout the South.
 They formed the backbone of the wider civil rights movement, engaging in voter registration and other activities.
 Southern black activists generally organized around their churches, the center of their communities and a base of moral strength.

 The Freedom Riders helped inspire participation in subsequent civil rights campaigns, including voter registration throughout the South, freedom schools, and the Black Power movement.
 At the time, most black Southerners had been unable to register to vote, due to state constitutions, laws and practices that had effectively disfranchised them since the turn of the 20th century.
-For instance, white administrators supervised reading comprehension and literacy tests that highly educated black people could not pass.
+For instance, white administrators supervised reading comprehension and literacy tests that even highly educated black people could not pass.

+In Australia, the American Freedom Riders inspired the 1965 Freedom Ride in New South Wales.
+This event brought attention to the significant social and legal discrimination against Aboriginal Australians in regional, rural and remote areas of New South Wales, including segregation from public facilities and private businesses.